apache/beam/playground/load_your_code.md

 Proceed the same way as with [Source 1.
 Playground Examples Catalog](#source-1-how-to-add-an-example-to-playground-examples-catalog) except:

-1. Use the directory `/learning/tour-of-beam/learning-content`
+1. Use the directory `/learning/tour-of-beam/learning-content`.
-2. Use an empty list for `categories` attribute: `categories: []`
+   It is recommended to follow the directory hierarchy as described in [the learning content README] **TODO** Link
-3. Do not use the following attributes:
+2. Do not use the following attributes:
+   - `categories`
    - `default_example`
    - `tags`